Anesthesiology

 During this one month CA1 rotation, the resident evaluates, prepares, optimizes and educates the patient who will be coming in for scheduled surgery.
 Residents will become adept at history taking and physical exam, learn how co-existing diseases affect and are affected by surgery and anesthesia, and create an anesthetic plan appropriate for the patient.
 The PAT resident will learn the appropriate and cost effective ordering of lab studies, medical and subspecialty consultation prior to surgery.
 Complex patients will be presented to the attending in charge for additional consultation and planning.

-Cardiothoracic Anesthesia: (Suhaib Akhtar, Salvatore Zisa, Co-Directors, SJUMC; Claudia Komer, Harish Nandigam, Co-Directors, SMMC)
+Cardiothoracic Anesthesia: (Suhaib Akhtar, Director, SJUMC< Harish Nandigam, Co-Directors, SMMC)

-Critical Care Medicine: (Claudia Komer, Director; William De Bruin, Director, Pediatric Intensive Care Unit)
+Critical Care Medicine: (Alan Sori, Director Surgical Intensive Care Unit)

 Neurosurgical anesthesia: (Daria Costa, Director)